benoitparis/jax-raytracer/README.md

 POC project to prove that JAX was meant for graphics rendering.

-JAX, Tensorflowjs on WebGL to create a RayMarching engine
+JAX, TensorFlow.js on WebGL to create a RayMarching engine

 ----